willie68/WCPLD/wcupl/readme.md

   `{{filename}}`: is the filename without wpld extension `{{date}}`: is the actual date in format yyyy-mm-dd (ISO8601)
 - it will create a subfolder called wcupl and copy the wpld into it.
 - From this wpld files, `header:` and `pld:` are merged into one #.pld file and `header`: and `simulator:` part into the #.si file.
-The section names `header, pld, simulator` are case insensitive, so header and HEADER means the same.
+The section names `header, pld, simulator` are case insensitive, so `header`, `HEADER` or even `hEaDeR` means the same.
 - Then cupl is started from the same directory where wcupl is located.
-Or if present using environment variable `CUPL_HOME` for trying to find cupl.exe.
+Or, if present, using environment variable `CUPL_HOME` for trying to find cupl.exe.
 (So sorry, this version is only for windows users)